Do you understand your company’s marketing performance? Do you know what makes your brand’s marketing efforts successful?

 If you aren’t tracking the right KPIs, your company will report and make corporate decisions based on misleading information.

 This post highlights the important KPIs you need to track to know whether your marketing campaigns are working or not.

 KPI definition: A quantifiable metric that’s used to gauge an aspect of business performance.
 KPIs can be used in any part of a business operation, from employee performance to marketing and sales.

 This means that marketing KPIs are related to all aspects of your marketing strategy.
 They are tied to efforts to boost your brand awareness, search engine optimization, or sales growth.
-They include data such as website traffic, SERP, online sales revenues, leads, engagement rate, basically any measurable value of your growth marketing strategies that’s actionable.
+They include data such as website traffic, SERP, online sales revenues, leads, engagement rate, and basically any actionable measurable value of your growth marketing strategies.

 Your KPIs can originate from your PPC tools, social media channels, web analytics software, and lead conversion tools.

 Whether you’re doing organic growth marketing or paid, KPIs in marketing are essential because they help you measure your performance.
 They show how specific projects and campaigns are faring, which will help you decide whether to continue with them or not.
 Marketing funds should only be used on campaigns that yield positive results, and KPIs will help you identify the right campaigns to focus on.